 -

-See www.atob.org.uk for an excellent summary of the bike arrangements on every train operator.
+See www.atob.org.uk/rail-ferry-zone for a summary of the bike arrangements on every train operator, although it may not be 100% up to date.

 -